leynadm/leynadm/README.md

 - Social features: user profiles, follow system, peer performance tracking
 - Custom club support with image uploads

-**Traction:** 150+ registered users · 30+ monthly active users
+**Traction:** 200+ registered users · 30+ monthly active users

 ---

-#### ✍️ [Emplicit](https://emplicit.app/en) — AI Content Generation Platform *(in progress)*
+#### ✍️ [Emplicit](https://emplicit.app/en) - AI Assisted Brand & Marketing Narrative builder *(in progress)*

-This was born from the pain of marketing my own projects.
-Emplicit is meant to help founders and marketers go from brand identity to content strategy to published content-all that's AI-assisted.
+This was born from the need to market my own projects.
+I do think raw AI output is generally not great, but with enough context, customization and well-defined workflows, you can get something decent.
+In short, the app is meant to help builders and marketers to build a brand identity, and create a content strategy for their products and services.

 **Tech:** Next.js · Supabase · Shadcn · OpenAI API · Gemini API · Vercel AI SDK